 - Take the pre-filled background information form and your driving licence with you to the medical examination.

 Even if a customer has not received the letter, he or she is obligated to submit the certificate to the police.
 While the doctor should submit the certificate directly to the police, the customer may also submit it personally.

 For further information on the obligation to submit a medical certificate to the police, see the website of the police (External link).
 The police may impose a driving ban on a person who has failed to submit a medical certificate.

 In order to retain a driving licence for a lorry or bus issued before 19 January 2013, you must submit a medical certificate to the police at five-year intervals starting when you turn 50, 55, 60 and 65.

 - NB!
 On 1 November 2016, Finland adopted the directive on driving licences regarding the periodicity of licences and duplicates of licences.
 This changed the cycle for submitting medical certificates for Group 2 for those persons who have placed an order for a new driving licence since 1 November 2016.
 These persons will only submit a medical certificate to Ajovarma after the duplicate they have ordered has expired as they renew their right to drive.
 Applicants must first attach a medical certificate to their applications for a renewal of driving licence after they have turned 45.

 However, you do not need to submit a medical certificate if you have already submitted a medical statements to a police officer processing driving licences or Traficom's service provider Ajovarma for some other reason within the previous five years.

-Background information form (The form is filled out in advance before a medical examination for driving health requirements.)
+Background information form (External link) (The form is filled out in advance before a medical examination for driving health requirements.)